Breathe with me

 Origins of Time

-The Legend of Zelda: Ocarina of Time was released in 1998, 20 years ago (feeling old yet) and it revolutionised the industry, in typical Nintendo fashion.
-Instead of replicating the tried and tested formula of the masterpiece that is The Legend of Zelda: A Link to the Past, and turning everything up to 11, Nintendo once again had different plans.
-By borrowing ideas from the recently released Super Mario 64 (another glorious example of innovation, but one saved for another time I feel) Nintendo managed to create 3D environments like no other.
+The Legend of Zelda: Ocarina of Time was released in 1998, 22 years ago (feeling old yet?) and it revolutionised the industry in typical Nintendo fashion.
+Instead of replicating the tried and tested formula of the masterpiece that is The Legend of Zelda: A Link to the Past and turning everything up to eleven, Nintendo had different plans.
+By borrowing ideas from the recently released Super Mario 64 (another glorious example of innovation) Nintendo overhauled the third-person action-adventure, designing staple features such as Z-Targeting.
+Not only was the game a revelation in terms of mechanics, it had scope.
+Nintendo managed to create 3D environments like no other.

-Many people will likely never forget the 1st time they stepped out on to Hyrule field, the sense of grandeur that accompanied it.
-Or doing their best King Arthur impression as Link drew the Master Sword from the pedestal, the game changing consequences that followed.
+Many people will likely never forget the first time they stepped out on to Hyrule Field and felt the sense of grandeur that accompanied it.
+That’s only one of the game’s transcendent moments.
+What about when players, doing their best King Arthur impression, drew the Master Sword and felt the magnitude of that action reverberate through time itself?
+Iconic.
 Do I need to put a spoiler warning here?
 Everybody and their Gran has played this game, right?

-Anyway, my many digressions aside, the point that I was making here is while OOT completely reinvented the game, every core Zelda title since has felt somewhat repetitive.
-For the sake of argument, the Zelda franchise is my 2nd favourite thing on this ball of space rock that we call planet Earth, but I can accept criticism where it’s due.
-And man, it isn’t half due for some criticism!
+Anyway, my many digressions aside, the point that I was making here is while Ocarina completely reinvented the game, every core Zelda title since has felt somewhat repetitive with respect to its core formula.
+The mechanics remained unchanged, as did the overarching gameplay loop and structure.
+For the sake of argument, the Zelda franchise is my second favourite thing on this ball of space rock that we call planet Earth, but I can accept criticism where it’s due.
+And man, the franchise is overdue for some criticism!

-Skyward Sword, which in my opinion uses narrative in the most effective way of any Zelda game, certainly feels like ‘Modern OOT’ by which I’m referring to the influences from western game developers.
+Skyward Sword, which, in my opinion, uses narrative in the most effective way of any Zelda game, certainly feels like ‘Modern Ocarina’ by which I’m referring to its western game development influence.

-For example, the stamina meter and auto climbing when running feel as though it has been ripped straight out of the pages of Assassins Creed and revisiting areas you’ve previously been to, albeit with new items and different elemental effects in play certainly rings a bell.
+For example, the stamina meter and auto-climbing when running feel as though it has been ripped straight out of the pages of Assassins Creed and revisiting areas you’ve previously been to, albeit with new items and different elemental effects in play, certainly rings a bell as well.

 Breath of fresh air

-Breath of the Wild however was the 1st Zelda game since Ocarina of Time that really felt like an entirely different beast, an animal in its own right.
+Breath of the Wild, however, was the first Zelda game since Ocarina of Time that really felt like an entirely different (divine) beast, an animal in its own right.
 With the amount of time this game took to make, it’s no surprise either.
 Do you remember the original trailer shown at E3 2014?
 And the promise it would launch the very next year?

-Rewatching this, brings it all back huh?
-The delays, the anticipation, not knowing anything about where this game sits in the timeline.
+Rewatching this brings it all back huh?
+The delays, the anticipation, and – as an enormous fan – not knowing anything about where this game sits in the timeline.

-I actually attended a Nintendo Switch Event in early February.
-I was lucky enough to be able to play the timed 10 minute demo that we’ve all seen a hundred times.
-Having to wait another three weeks after years of waiting, was the hardest thing that I’ve ever done.
+I actually attended a Nintendo Switch Event in early February of 2017.
+I was lucky enough to be able to play the timed ten-minute demo that we’ve all seen a hundred times.
+Having to wait another three weeks after years of waiting was the hardest thing that I’ve ever done.
 And I once ate an entire wheel of cheese.
 In one sitting…

 Back to the topic

-That seemed like a lot of set up, but all completely necessary for the point that I’m trying to get across.
-While the game innovated on so many levels, one aspect it never really addressed is its placement on the timeline.
+That seemed like a lot of set up, but it was all completely necessary for the point that I’m trying to get across.
+While Breath of the Wild innovated on so many levels, one integral aspect of Zelda that the game never really addressed is its placement on the timeline.

-The nature of the games open-world narrative, and the way in which memories are completely optional means that the story lacks the fluidity of traditional Zelda titles.
-Call it linear if you like but one of my personal highlights when playing a game is to be completely swept up in the story.
-And the Legend of Zelda series has certainly swept me up over the years.
+The nature of the game’s open-world narrative, and the way in which memories are completely optional, means that the story lacks the structure of traditional Zelda titles.
+Call it linear if you like, but one of my personal highlights when playing a game is to be completely swept up in the story.
+And, the Legend of Zelda series has certainly swept me up in its grandeur over the years.

-During E3 2016 we saw the Koroks, so initially I thought it must take place after the Wind Waker, when the land of Hyrule had been flooded.
+During E3 2016 we saw the Koroks, so initially I thought Breath of the Wild must take place after the Wind Waker, when the land of Hyrule had been flooded.
 That would at least explain why the land is in ruin and overrun with wildlife.
 When the game dropped however, I quickly became aware that this simply wasn’t the case.

 Time after time